-Under the provisions of the California Government Code, California banks and savings and loan associations are required to secure a city's deposits by pledging government securities as collateral.
+Under the provisions of the California Government Code, California banks and savings and loan associations are required to secure a government agency's deposits by pledging government securities as collateral.
 The market value of the pledged securities must equal at least 110% of a city's deposits.
-California law also allows financial institutions to secure city deposits by pledging first trust deed mortgage notes having a value of 150% of a city's total deposits.
+California law also allows financial institutions to secure government agency deposits by pledging first trust deed mortgage notes having a value of 150% of a city's total deposits.